Alver Municipality: Churches

+Geography

+The highest point in the municipality is the 957.06 m tall mountain Sørdalsnuten, located just west of the border with Modalen Municipality.
+Gulen Municipality and Masfjorden Municipality is located to the north, Modalen Municipality is located to the northeast, Vaksdal Municipality is located to the east, Osterøy Municipality is located to the southeast, Bergen Municipality is located to the south, Askøy Municipality is located to the southwest, Øygarden Municipality is located to the west, Fedje Municipality and Austrheim Municipality are both located to the northwest.

 Government

 Alver Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Hordaland District Court and the Gulating Court of Appeal.